 This press release is information for journalists only and is not intended to be an advert to be acted upon by consumers.

-Sainsbury’s Bank also offers a Price Promise Guarantee which means that if customers are offered a “like for like” loan that has a lower APR (Annual Percentage Rate) with another lender we will beat it.
-This is subject to qualifying for the Offer and customers must not have already accepted our Standard Loan offer by signing and returning a Sainsbury’s Loan agreement(6).
+Sainsbury’s Bank has a Price Promise Guarantee on its Standard personal loans, which means that if you are offered a “like for like” loan that has a lower APR (Annual Percentage Rate) with another lender Sainsbury’s Bank will beat it.5

 For further information, please contact:

 Tom Wilson, Citigate Dewe Rogerson on 020 7282 2842